reactome/curation-query/icon-finder/README.md

 The configuration file produced by the script will be at the root directory of this project and named `config.properties`.
 It can be viewed and edited directly if desired.

-A sample configuration file is provided at `src/main/resources/config.properties` and looks like this, but should **NEVER BE EDITED DIRECTLY** and is included in the .gitignore file.
+A sample configuration file is provided at `src/main/resources/config.properties` and looks like this, but should **NEVER BE EDITED DIRECTLY** and any changes are ignored by git after running the configuration script.

 ```
 user=mysql_user